Hermes/ghord/README.md

 ghord
 =======

-A go implementation of the Chord DHT designed after the wendy Kadmalia implementation
+A pure go implementation of the Chord DHT designed after the wendy Kadmalia DHT implementation